Scroll to content

 Intent

-At Healey, we teach History in line with the National Curriculum, incorporating all the skills and knowledge stated in the guidelines at various stages of our children’s learning.
+At Healey JIN School, we teach History in line with the National Curriculum, incorporating all the skills and knowledge stated in the guidelines at various stages of our children’s learning.
 We want our children to be able to apply historical skills not only in their future learning of the subject of History, but also across the wider curriculum, and into their lives outside of school.
-Our children need to understand that history is a part of our identity; that it is not something that just ‘happens’ to us, but is brought about by actions and events, often controlled by people and societies.
-This is especially important in a school like ours, where we have a rich and diverse community setting.
+Our children need to understand that history is a part of our identity; that it is not something that just ‘happens’ to us, but is brought about by actions and events.

-In EYFS and Key Stage 1, our children are taught History with a view to understanding the basics of time, that is that real events occurred and real people were alive before they were.
-In Lower Key Stage 2, they develop their understanding of causes and events by looking at the way history can be controlled and formed by the actions of people, both within our civilization, and other cultures.
-In Upper Key Stage 2, they will progress to being able to consider how historical events link nationally and internationally, and start to understand that there are different perspectives of the same time periods in history.
+In EYFS and Key Stage 1, we want our learners to understand the basics of chronology - that is that real events occurred and real people were alive before us.
+In Lower Key Stage 2, we want the learners to see how history is formed by the actions of people, within our society and that of other cultures and civilizations.
+In Upper Key Stage 2, we want the learners to consider how historical events link nationally and internationally, to begin to understand that there are different perspectives of the same periods in history and to investigate how a theme (such as Crime and Punishment) changes over time.

 Implementation

-The long term plan for teaching History at Healey incorporates a variety of methods, both discrete and cross-curricular, with teachers using the children’s prior knowledge to base their short term lesson planning on, and accessing good quality planning resources to develop medium and long term planning.
-Healey JIN School is part of The Heritage Schools Programme run by Historic England, and additionally makes use of local facilities and groups, such as Batley Library.
+The long-term plan for teaching History at Healey JIN School incorporates a variety of methods, both discrete and cross curricular, with teachers using the children’s prior knowledge to base their short term lesson planning on, and accessing good quality planning resources to develop medium and long term planning.
+Healey JIN School makes use of local facilities and groups, such as Batley Multi Academy Trust associations and Batley Library to help teachers and pupils research relevant material.

 Impact

-There are a multitude of reasons for the teaching of History in primary schools, from understanding significant events, to developing curiosity in the world around us, to being able to apply a set of skills associated with historical enquiry; but possibly most importantly, the ability to apply knowledge of the past to enable better understanding of the present, and then to create useful change for the future.
-As our children progress through Healey Junior, Infant and Nursery School, they will begin to develop a knowledge, understanding and appreciation for their local area and its place within the wider historical context.
-They will use the knowledge gained in school, plus be able to take advantage of the links created in the community, to deepen their understanding of the interaction between past events at local, national and international levels.
+There is a multitude of reasons for the teaching of History in primary schools.
+From understanding significant events, to developing curiosity in the world around us, being able to apply a set of skills associated with historical enquiry, to developing the ability to apply knowledge of the past to enable better understanding of the present, and then to create useful change for the future – these are our aims.
+As our learners progress through Healey Junior, Infant and Nursery School, they will begin to develop a knowledge, understanding and appreciation for their local area and its place within the wider historical context.
+They will use the knowledge gained in school, and be able to take advantage of the links created in the community, to deepen their understanding of the interaction between past events at local, national and international levels.
 This will enable them to question, interpret and understand the world around them and their place in it, leading to compassionate, kind and tolerant citizens of the United Kingdom, who have a real love for History and pride in their local area.

 History in the Early Years

-In the EYFS, teachers use the Development Matters document and the EXAT assessment statements to inform their teaching.
+In the Reception and Nursery, teachers follow the EYFS Statutory Framework 2021, and use the Development Matters document and the EXAT assessment statements to inform their teaching.
 History is covered within the specific area of Understanding the World, although aspects of historical teaching would naturally occur within other strands, for example, Communication and Language.

-In Nursery and Reception, the children at Healey Junior, Infant and Nursery School learn about how they grow up, progressing to seeing how time affects place through buildings.
-They are thus introduced to the concept of a time previous to now.
+In Nursery and Reception, the learners at Healey Junior, Infant and Nursery School learn about how they grow up, progressing to seeing how time affects place through buildings.
+They are thus introduced to the concept of a time before ‘now’.
 Through stories, they are familiarized with the idea of ‘long, long ago’ and historical events still relevant in today’s society, such as The Bonfire Plot.
+The learners will revisit some of these events and ideas in the higher key stages; thus, their early learning provides them with a good knowledge base as they move through our school.

-From discussing the past in relation to themselves and their families, to beginning to understand the impact history has had upon their surroundings and daily lives, the children leave EYFS ready for the next stage of their History journey – curious, questioning and enthusiastic.
+From discussing the past in relation to themselves and their families, to beginning to understand the impact history has had upon their surroundings and daily lives, our learners leave ready for the next stage of their History journey – curious, questioning and enthusiastic.

 Healey School home page